Last Updated on

 What is the Grip in Table Tennis?

 The game takes place on a table with a net as a division, and the role of each player is to hit the ping pong ball using a paddle.
-It requires power, speed, and a basic knowledge of the game’s styles and techniques.
+It requires power, speed, and basic knowledge of the game’s styles and techniques.
 And one primary table tennis skill you should learn is to know how to grip ping pong paddles the proper way.

 In the beginning, many will find it difficult to perform the right table tennis bat grip, but with regular practice and perseverance, you will master the skill in no time.
 And to help you achieve your goal, here are fail-safe grip techniques when playing table tennis.